germainlefebvre4/libtado/docs/cli/usage.md

 Options:
-    -f, --credentials-file TEXT   Full path to a file in which the Tado credentials will be stored and read from [optional] -t, --refresh-token TEXT      A Tado refresh token, retrieved from prior authentication with Tado [optional] -h, --help                    Show this message and exit.
+    -f, --credentials-file TEXT   Full path to a file in which the Tado credentials will be stored and read from [optional] -t, --refresh-token TEXT      A Tado refresh token, retrieved from prior authentication with Tado [optional] -i, --home-id TEXT            Your Tado Home ID, retrieved from prior use of 'Tado home' [optional] -h, --help                    Show this message and exit.

 Commands: